 PORTA MODE sets the portamento (glide) mode of the current patch.
-OFF turns off portamento, LEGAGO gives portamento when notes are held and ALWAYS always gives a portamento effect.
+OFF turns off portamento, LEGAGO gives portamento when notes are held and ALMAYS always gives a portamento effect.

-PORTA TIME RATE sets the portamento mode to constant time or constant rate.
+PORTA TIME RATE sets the portamento mode to constant TIME or constant RATE.

-FORTA VALUE sets the portamento time/rate from 0 (no effect - instant pitch change) to a maximum of 2000.

-TRACK NOTE-OFF sets whether the

-pitch of the oscillators can update and the envelope generators can re-trigger after note-off events.
-There are 3 options: OFF, PITCH and PHEG.
-With settings PITCH and PHEG the pitch of the oscillators can update on note-off events.
+PORTA VALUE sets the portamento time or rate.
+In TIME mode the time elapsed for the pitch to reach the new value can be set from OFF (immediate) to a maximum of 2.34 seconds.
+In RATE mode the rate of change of pitch can be set from OFF (immediate) to the slowest rate of 73 cents per second.
+Depending on the setting the rate will be shown as octaves per second O/S, semitones per second S/S or cents per second C/S. TRACK NOTE-OFF sets whether the pitch of the oscillators can update and the envelope generators can re-trigger after note-off events.
+There are 3 options: OFF, PITCH and P+EG. With settings PITCH and P+EG the pitch of the oscillators can update on note-off events.
 With setting P+EG re-triggering of the EGs is enabled on note-off events.

 if oscillator pitch is set to track 'highest' note then setting OFF the pitch will not change when the highest note is released.
-However, with setting PITCH or PHES the pitch may change to track the new 'highest' note still being played when the note is released.
+However, with setting PITCH or P+EG the pitch may change to track the new 'highest' note still being played when the note is released.
 Similarly if EG trigger is set to track 'highest' note then with the setting OFF or PITCH the EG will not re-trigger when the highest note is released.
-However, with this setting PHES the EG will re-trigger if there is a new 'highest' note still being played when the note is released.
+However, with this setting P+EG the EG will retrigger if there is a new 'highest' note still being played when the note is released.

-FITCHENEL sets the pitch sensitivity of the current patch in semitones to incoming MIDI pitchbend.
+FITCHEHEEL sets the pitch sensitivity of the current patch in semitones to incoming MIDI pitchbend.
 Set from 0 (no effect) to 24 (for 2 octaves shift at maximum pitchbend signal).